quazuo/3d-ca/README.md

 ./compile.bat
 ```

-Then, run an exporter tool (which also compiles while compiling the main executable) that exports shader Spir-V code into an embeddable C++ source file:
+Then, run an exporter tool (which is compiled alongside the main executable) that exports shader Spir-V code into an embeddable C++ source file:
 ```
 cd <build-directory-name>
 shader_export.exe